-- B. Review by Community and Cultural Affairs Commission.
-The Community and Cultural Affairs Commission shall review and consider the completed application, together with the recommendation of the City Manager, and make a recommendation to the City Council to approve, conditionally approve or deny the proposed public art, and its proposed location, considering the aesthetic quality and harmony with the proposed project, and the public accessibility to the public art. - 1.
-If the applicant proposes significant revisions to the public art, a revised application shall be submitted to the City Manager Community Development Department for review and recommendation to the Community and Cultural Affairs Commission.
+- A. Review by Community and Cultural Affairs Commission.
+The Community and Cultural Affairs Commission shall review and consider the completed application and make a recommendation to the City Council to approve, conditionally approve or deny the proposed public art, and its proposed location, considering the aesthetic quality and harmony with the proposed project, and the public accessibility to the public art. - 1.
+If the applicant proposes significant revisions to the public art, a revised application shall be submitted to the Community Development Department for review and recommendation to the Community and Cultural Affairs Commission.
 The Community and Cultural Affairs Commission shall make a recommendation to the City Council whether to approve, conditionally approve or deny the requested revision. - 2.
-If the applicant proposes, or the Community and Cultural Affairs Commission recommends significant revisions to the architecture or physical design and layout of the proposed project subsequent to receipt of the City Manager's Community Development Department's recommendation, the revised application may be returned to the Community and Cultural Affair Commission for further review and recommendation to the City Council. - 3.
-Any person may seek review of the decision made by the Community and Cultural Affairs Commission pursuant to subsection B of this section, by filing an appeal pursuant to Section 17.60.160. - C. Review by the City Council.
+If the applicant proposes, or the Community and Cultural Affairs Commission recommends significant revisions to the architecture or physical design and layout of the proposed project subsequent to receipt of the Community Development Department's recommendation, the revised application may be returned to the Community and Cultural Affair Commission for further review and recommendation to the City Council. - B. Review by the City Council.
 The Community and Cultural Affairs Commission's recommendation to approve or conditionally approve an application for placement of public art on a private property shall be forwarded to the City Council, which shall have the sole authority to approve, conditionally approve or deny the application.